 Q: I am a graduate theology student, and in class we covered the reforms of the Council of Trent.
-I came across this passage from Chapter 12 of the Decree on Reformation of Session 25: “The holy synod therefore enjoins on all, of what rank and condition soever they be, to whom the payment of tithes belongs, that they henceforth pay in full the tithes, to which they are bound in law, to the cathedral church, or to what other churches… they are lawfully due.
+I came across this passage about tithing from Chapter 12 of the Decree on Reformation of Session 25: “The holy synod therefore enjoins on all, of what rank and condition soever they be, to whom the payment of tithes belongs, that they henceforth pay in full the tithes, to which they are bound in law, to the cathedral church, or to what other churches… they are lawfully due.
 And they who either withhold them, or hinder them [from being paid], shall be excommunicated…”

 As a young graduate student, my income is very limited and my giving to the Church has been small.
 I have only given to a parish occasionally, and from the small amounts of cash in my wallet.
 In light of the text from Trent above, has my lack of giving to a parish caused me to be excommunicated?
 If so, does this discipline still apply in light of the current code of canon law saying nothing of the sort?
 Any help would be much appreciated! –Anthony